Ironhack-Archive/ironChat---MEX/README.md

 <img src="https://images.sftcdn.net/images/t_optimized,f_auto/p/7557c5a4-96db-11e6-9e0e-00163ec9f5fa/123744902/shazam-screenshot.png" width="300" alt="the shazam app">

-But the truth, today there is many tools to accelerate your success, and we can make a very powerful app with very little effort.
+But the truth is, there is many tools today to accelerate your success, and we can make a very powerful app with very little effort.
 Why we use Shazam as an example?, you will see...

 ## 1.- Connect our App to a Firebase Project